postikus/resume/resume.md

-✓ An experienced leader with a strong background in driving organizational growth, transformation, and operational excellence within Product and Engineering.
+✓ Engineering leader with a strong track record of growing teams, evolving platforms, and delivering impact
-✓ A true expert in creating scalable practices and fostering a strong product and engineering culture.
+✓ Proven ability to scale teams, drive product-focused architecture, and lead long-term platform evolution
-✓ Skilled in optimizing Time to Market, achieving outstanding results with fewer resources through a systematic approach and leveraging innovative methodologies.
+✓ Passionate about high-velocity delivery, strong engineering culture, and systems that support product growth
-✓ Passionate about technology, open to challenges, and focused on continuous improvement.
+✓ Experienced in cross-functional collaboration and data-driven decision-making

 ---